 Quality of Care Concerns and Investigations: The Contractor shall establish and implement mechanisms to assess the quality and appropriateness of care provided to members, including members with Special Health Care Needs (SHCN).
-The Contractor shall assess incidents for potential Quality of Care (QOC) concerns and report incidents concerning Non-Title XIX/XXI Individuals and Non-Title XIX/XXI Individuals receiving Non-Title XIX/XXI services to the AHCCCS/ Division of Health Care Management (DHCM), Quality Management Team in the same manner as reporting for Title XIX/XXI Individuals as specified in AMPM Chapter 900 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The Contractor shall also report Adverse Actions to Provider as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall assess incidents for potential Quality of Care (QOC) concerns and report IAD/IRF incidents and other deliverables related to QOCs concerning Non-Title XIX/XXI Individuals and Non-Title XIX/XXI Individuals receiving Non-Title XIX/XXI services to in the same manner as reporting for Title XIX/XXI Individuals as specified in AMPM Chapter 900 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall also report the Communication of Adverse Actions to Provider as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-Seclusion and Restraint: The Contractor shall follow local, State and Federal regulations and requirements related to Seclusion and/or Restraint.
-Reports regarding incidents of Seclusion and/or Restraint for Non-Title XIX/XXI Individuals shall be submitted in the same manner as reporting for Title XIX/XXI Individuals as specified in AMPM Policy 962 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables (A.R.S. § 36-513, A.R.S. § 41-3804).
+Seclusion and Restraint: The Contractor shall follow local, Federal, and State regulations and requirements related to Seclusion and/or Restraint.
+Reports regarding incidents of Seclusion and/or Restraint for Non-Title XIX/XXI Individuals shall be submitted in the same manner as reporting for Title XIX/XXI Individuals as specified in AMPM Policy 962 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables (ARS 36-513, ARS 41-3804).